IndianFinesse526/reference/HTML/text/a.md

 | Must be closed | Yes |

 ## About
-This tag creates a link
+This tag creates a link.

 ## Arguments
 | Argument | Description | Type | Mandatory |